dragonflyoss/d7y.io/docs/operations/integrations/pip.md

 ---

 This document will help you experience how to use Dragonfly with [Pip](https://pypi.org/).
-When installing Python packages, the Python packages is large in size and there are multiple services downloading at the same time.
-The storage bandwidth will reach its limit and the download speed will be very slow.
+When installing large Python packages, simultaneous downloads from multiple services can saturate storage bandwidth, resulting in significantly reduced download speeds.

 ![tinstalling-packages](../../resource/operations/integrations/installing-packages.png)